-A scanning electron microscope (SEM) scans a focused electron beam over a surface to create an image.
-The electrons in the beam interact with the sample, producing various signals that can be used to obtain information about the surface topography and composition.
+A scanning electron microscope (SEM) projects and scans a focused stream of electrons over a surface to create an image.
+The electrons in the beam interact with the sample, thereby producing various signals that can be used to obtain information about the surface’s topography and composition.

 - Scanning Electron Microscopy